All about Chermayeff & Geismar

 Designed in 1986, the six-feathered peacock (representing NBC’s six divisions) has become one of the world’s best-known birds.

-Designed in 1981, the type manages to be both contemporary and classic, emphasizing the proud New York heritage by placing the ‘N’ and ‘Y’ in the centre.
+Designed in 1981, the type manages to be both contemporary and classic, emphasising the proud New York heritage by placing the ‘N’ and ‘Y’ in the centre.

 Designed in 1961, when few American corporations were identified by abstract symbols, the Chase octagon has survived a series of mergers (quoted from Logo by Michael Evamy).